 - Tree nuts

-Having variety matters when it comes to maintaining a healthy diet of protein.
-Eating a variety of protein-rich foods ensures that you get all the essential and non-essential amino acids.
-Combining plant-based protein such as tofu, nuts, and seeds with lean meat protein from fish and chicken will ensure you are covering all your bases with every meal.
+- Combine plant-based protein sources such as tofu, nuts, and seeds with lean meat like fish and chicken to ensure you are covering all your bases with every meal.

 Protein Foods and the Planet